Youth Fèis (October)

 We are committed to making traditional music accessible to all and to eliminate barriers for participation.
 If you would like to talk in confidence about support for learners with disabilities or specific access requirements for your child, please contact Christian Gamauf.

 We also offer hire instruments free of charge for anyone who needs to borrow a musical instrument.
-We can provided a limited number of whistles and chanters if needed but, given the nature of these instruments, we would encourage you to bring your own.
+We can provide a limited number of whistles and chanters if needed but, given the nature of these instruments, we would encourage you to bring your own.
 Whistles should be in the key of D.

 If the cost of the residential Fèis week is a barrier to your child participating, please contact us in confidence.
 In the first instance, check to see if you might be eligible for us to £200 of support from the Highland Children’s Trust: For Parents – The Highland Children’s Trust (hctrust.co.uk)